getraid-gg/ECSceneCardTool/README.md

 # ECSceneCardTool
-A tool for extracting character cards from Emotion Creators scenes
+A tool for managing character cards in Emotion Creators scenes

 ### Please respect the card/scene author's wishes regarding the use of their characters.